readyready15728/who-life-expectancy/README.md

-That feel when you got all the tidyverse packages to cooperate with you without needing any help and you achieved a decent RMSE despite bombing on a some countries, most notably Nigeria.
+That feel when you got all the tidyverse packages to cooperate with you without needing any help and you achieved a decent RMSE despite bombing on a some countries, most notably Nigeria:

 ![the Techpriest from "Armouring of a Space Marine](exultant-techpriest.png)